PRP - Platelet-Rich Plasma Therapy

 In the office, blood is drawn from the patient (just like getting a blood test) and placed in a

 special centrifuge.
 The centrifuge separates the RBCs, and the remaining platelets and plasma are then highly concentrated.
-(The WBCs, which comprise only a fraction of the total cells, go along for the ride with the platelets and plasma.)
 The red blood

 cells are discarded, and the resulting platelet concentrate is used for

 Unlike many other practices, at Valley Sports Physicians all of our PRP injections are given under direct ultrasound guidance to insure accurate placement of the platelet concentrate in the damaged area.
-In fact, Drs.
-Tortland and Kozar are nationally-recognized experts in musculoskeletal ultrasound.
+In fact, Dr. Tortland is a nationally-recognized expert in musculoskeletal ultrasound.

 The entire treatment, from